 We ask for 6 hours of work for 5 days a week (30 hours work per week per person).
 Your day of arrival is your day off.
 Starting the following day, you will work 5 days (30 hours), then take 2 days off.
 Your days off will be based on the day you started working, so it will not necessarily be Saturdays and Sundays.

 A tiled bathroom with shower is provided.
-We consider applicants for stays of 2, 3, 4, 6 and 8 weeks.
-Shared indoor lodging is available for $50 per week, payable in advance (includes breakfast and lunch on days worked).
+We consider applicants for stays of 3 weeks to 3 months.
+Our intern, work/stay, and work/stay/learn programs include shared indoor lodging, breakfast and lunch on working days, with staple items (pasta, rice, beans) for you to prepare for dinners.
+Meals on your days off are your own responsibility.
 Indoor lodging will be in our casita, cafe, or in the main house, based on availability.
 You may not be in the same location your entire stay.

-Your first night of paid lodging starts the day you arrive.
-You start work the following day.
+You start working the day after you arrive.
+If you would like to help on your day of arrival, that is great too!
 For each week you will be staying on the farm, you will work 5 consecutive days starting they day after you arrive.
 Please do not make travel plans contrary to the schedule.
 We are not only scheduling you, but other people staying plus the projects on the farm.

 There are always on-going projects on the property and duties may include the following: feeding the animals, cleaning of their housing, cleaning of the cafe, walking the dogs up on the farm, harvesting bananas or other fruits and vegetables on the farm, working in the garden (planting, weeding), dog bathing, brushing the horse, basic plumbing, fence repair, coffee processing, jungle clearing, etc. Work will also include moving sacks of grain or vegetables, so you should be able to lift an 80-90 lb. sack, moving it from a stationary location into a wheelbarrow.